Shuvomoy/shuvomoy.github.io/index.md

 ## About Me

+I am a Postdoctoral Research Scientist at the [Department of Industrial Engineering and Operations Research](https://ieor.columbia.edu/), [Columbia University](https://www.columbia.edu/), hosted by Professor [Christian Kroer](https://www.columbia.edu/~ck2945/) and Professor [Garud Iyengar](https://www.columbia.edu/~gi10/).
 I recently obtained my Ph.D. from the [Operations Research Center](https://orc.mit.edu/) at [MIT](http://www.mit.edu/) in May 2024.
-I was advised by Professor [Robert M. Freund](https://mitmgmtfaculty.mit.edu/rfreund/) and Professor [Bart Van Parys](https://www.vanparys.xyz/).
 My research is primarily in optimization—both theory and application—and often both simultaneously.

-I obtained my M.A.Sc. from the [ECE Department,](https://www.ece.utoronto.ca/) [University of Toronto](https://www.utoronto.ca/) in 2016.
-After completing my M.A.Sc. and before starting my Ph.D., I worked as a researcher at the Research & Technology Department of [Thales Group](https://www.thalesgroup.com/en) for almost three years.
-Previously, I obtained my B.Sc. in Electrical and Electronic Engineering from [Bangladesh University of Engineering and Technology](http://www.buet.ac.bd/).

 **Update.** I will join the [Department of Computational Applied Mathematics & Operations Research](https://cmor.rice.edu/) at [Rice University](https://www.rice.edu/) as an Assistant Professor starting July 2025.

-During 2024-25, I will be a Postdoctoral Research Scientist at the [Department of Industrial Engineering and Operations Research](https://ieor.columbia.edu/), [Columbia University](https://www.columbia.edu/), hosted by Professor [Christian Kroer](https://www.columbia.edu/~ck2945/) and Professor [Garud Iyengar](https://www.columbia.edu/~gi10/).
+## News

+* I have received the 2024 Informs Computing Society Student Paper Award for the [BnB-PEP](https://arxiv.org/pdf/2203.07305) paper! [[citation](/assets/Awards/Shuvomoy_INFORMS_Computing_Society_ICS_student_paper_prize_citation.pdf)]

+* Recently our [OptISTA](https://arxiv.org/pdf/2305.15704) algorithm, discovered using [BnB-PEP](https://arxiv.org/pdf/2203.07305), has been successfully applied to solve large-scale magnetization transfer imaging problems by a group at [NYU School of Medicine](https://med.nyu.edu/) (see the [Imaging Neuroscience paper by Assländer et al](https://direct.mit.edu/imag/article/doi/10.1162/imag_a_00177/120855)) and has been incorporated into their [open-source software package](https://github.com/JakobAsslaender/MRIgeneralizedBloch.jl)!

 ## Papers